sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ---
 ## Users
 At this point:
- - the way many people expore code is: they type it;
+ - Many people learn what code does by adding types;
- - before they modify existing code: they type it.
+ - Before modifying any existing code they add types.

 And that's not because we told them to, but because they find it easier to achive their goal with Sorbet as a tool.